Thinking about applying to Duke? Keep reading to learn more about Duke University’s admissions requirements and how you can stand out.

 For both SAT and ACT scores, it’s crucial to remember that Duke University is currently test-optional.
 While you don’t have to submit your test scores, achieving a high score and sharing it in your application can work in your favor!
 However, if you achieved a lower score than you had hoped, you can choose not to share it.

-Duke’s early decision acceptance rate for the recent cycle is 21%.
-Out of 4,105 early applicants, 855 students were accepted, and 110 were deferred to the regular decision pool.
+Duke’s early decision acceptance rate for the recent cycle is 16.4%.
+Out of 4,880 early applicants, only 800 students were accepted.

 Duke University students have some of the world’s brightest minds; they’re ambitious, passionate, and innovative problem-solvers.
 Evaluating Duke’s class profile data can help show how you compare to past students.